scalableminds/webknossos/README.md

 ## Development setup
 ### Docker
 This is the fastest way to try webKnossos.
 Docker CE 17+ and Docker Compose 1.18+ is required.
 This is only recommended for testing.
-For production a more elaborate setup with persistent file mounts is recommended.
+[For production](https://github.com/scalableminds/webknossos/wiki/Production-setup), a more elaborate setup with persistent file mounts and HTTPS reverse proxy is recommended.

 ```bash
 docker-compose up webknossos